-The American Civil War Museum is more than a collection of artifacts.
-In the battle against the all-too-human instinct to wish the past were simple, the museum explores the unparalleled significance the Civil War holds to complexities we face today.
+The American Civil War Museum is more than a collection of artifacts and relics.
+In the battle against the all-too-human instinct to wish the past were simple, the newly renovated and updated museum uses education and storytelling to explore the unparalleled significance the Civil War holds to complexities we face today.

-The Black History Museum and Cultural Center of Virginia celebrates the rich culture and moving histories of African American people in Virginia and their contributions to our magnificent country.
+The Black History Museum and Cultural Center of Virginia celebrates the stories of the famous, forgotten and always inspiring African American history of Virginia.

 Edgar Allan Poe was one of the most important and influential American writers of the 19th century.
 The Poe Museum’s collection is the most comprehensive in the world and its programs reach thousands of scholars, students, teachers and literary enthusiasts every year.

 The Valentine has been collecting, preserving and interpreting Richmond’s 400-year history for over a century.
-Located in the heart of historic downtown, the Valentine is a place for residents and tourists to discover the diverse stories that tell the broader history of this important region.
+Located in the heart of historic downtown Richmond in the Court End neighborhood, the Valentine is a place for residents and tourists to discover the diverse stories that tell the broader history of our city.